Autowave: Basic properties of autowaves

 It was also proven that the simplest autowave regimes should be common to every system of differential equations of any complexity that describe a particular active media, because such a system can be simplified to two differential equations.

 Main known autowave objects

-First of all, we should notice, that the elements of the active media can be, at least, of three very different types; these are self-exciting, excitable and trigger (or bistable) regimes.
+First of all, the elements of the active media can be, at least, of three very different types; these are self-exciting, excitable and trigger (or bistable) regimes.
 Accordingly, there are three types of homogeneous active media composed of these elements.

 A bistable element has two stable stationary states, transitions between which occur when external influence exceeds a certain threshold.
 In media of such elements, switching waves arise, which switch the medium from one of its states to the other.
 For instance, a classic case of such a switching autowave — perhaps, the simplest autowave phenomena — is falling dominoes (the example already given).
 Another simple example of a bistable medium is burning paper: the switching wave propagates in the form of a flame, switching paper from the normal state to its ashes.